wvan1901/Whim/README.md

 trying it in go would be a better learning experience.

 ## What enviorments does this support?
-Currently terminals that support ANSI escape codes.
+Currently terminals that support ANSI escape codes & linux machines.

 ## How install and run Whim?
 Currently this project is still in development phase.
 So to run this project